maziesmith/WebBook/README.md

 # WebBook

+1 - Description:

-Prototype of a book and authors registration system made in ASP.NET (C#)(WebForm), and SQL Server database.
+- Prototype of a book and authors registration system made in ASP.NET (C#)(WebForm), and SQL Server database.

+2 - Features:

+- ASP.NET(WebForm) Project.
+- C# on code behind.
+- Transaction on database operations.
+- Login made with "Invidual Authentication" in ASP.NET.
+- LibClass (extern project) with methods and classes for operations.
+- Theme made with BootStrap.
+- Report made with ReportViewer.

+3 - Tools Used:

+- Visual Studio 2013.
+- .net Framework 4.5.1.
+- SQL Server 2014.
+- BootStrap 3.3.7 (for templates).